-- Provide a simple Project History that clearly states the official project name and number, counties involved, dates of work and who the work was completed for.
-List names of the principle investigator, the project archaeologist and names of crewmembers (use complete names; no abbreviations).
-Also state nature of work conducted (survey, testing, etc).
+- Provide a simple Project History that clearly states the official project name and number, counties involved, dates of work, and who the work was completed for.
+List names of the principle investigator, the project archaeologist, and names of crewmembers (use complete names; no abbreviations).
+State nature of work conducted (survey, testing, etc).

 - Paper records should be submitted in archival folders and labeled with project name, number (if applicable), year, site number, permit # (if applicable) intrasite provenience (if applicable), folder contents, and submitting contractor/agency.
 Submit a master inventory or table of contents that lists in detail the contents of each folder.
 Include number of pages.
 Records should be separated into unit/level records, feature forms, daily journals, etc. A photographic log should be submitted with both records and with the photographs (if already printed).
-Original records are not necessary; clear copies on acid-free paper are acceptable.
+Original records are preferred, but if they are not attainable then clear copies on acid-free paper are acceptable with CAS approval.
 Records that are soiled or marked with pen/ink/sharpie will be placed in archival quality page protectors.
 A copy of the Texas Antiquities Permit shall accompany all Held-In-Trust Collections.

-- Collections and Records must be delivered in person (see records-only exception) to CAS at: 601 University Drive
+14. Collections and Records must be delivered in person (see records-only exception) to CAS at:

 San Marcos, TX 78666